Skip to content

 Writing Effective Personal Statement for Graduate School (with accepted sample)

 Hey there, future grad students!
 If you’re eyeing schools in US, whether it’s for graduate or undergraduate programs, let me tell you – the Personal Statement is your golden ticket.
 It’s much more than just a formality; it’s a crucial part of your application, a chance to really show who you are.
-It’s taken way more seriously than the somewhat routine self-introduction essays we’re used to back home.
+It’s taken way more seriously than the somewhat routine self-introduction essays.

 So, buckle up!
 In this blog post, I’m going to walk you through crafting a stellar Personal Statement for U.S. grad schools with my personal statement I was admitted to the University of Michigan with.
 We’ll dive into what kind of content you should include, the style you should adopt, and I’ll even share my own sample to guide you.
 Stay tuned for some insider tips on how to make your Personal Statement stand out!